khafir/bparse/README.md

 #Administrative Advisory
 v1.5 features the option framework to make automated changes to your battleye/scripts.txt (Battleye exception filter).
-These features are not live at this time due to ongoing testing.
+The mechanics to support these features are not live at this time due to ongoing testing.

 #bparse.pl
 Perl script for parsing battleye scripts.log entries and auto-generating exception entries.
 Designed for and only tested against the  Exile@ARMAIII platform in a CentOS-7 environment.